-Due to the works being limited to the A9 trunk road carriageway surface and the lack of nearby suitable habitat for shelter, it is deemed unlikely that any protected mammal species shelter will be associated with the immediate surrounding area of works and potential for disturbance is negligible.
+Due to the works being limited to the A9 trunk road carriageway surface, minor and non-intrusive nature and duration of the works, it is deemed unlikely that any works have a potential for disturbance to species in proximity to the scheme.
 As such, a desktop study has been deemed sufficient for this assessment, and no ecological surveys have been carried out.